Occupational Safety and Health

 Health and Productivity Management

-In March 2024, Nippon Soda was recognized in the 2024 Certified Health & Productivity Management Organization Recognition Program (White 500) for the seventh year in a row under the recognition program jointly undertaken by the Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi.
+In March 2025, Nippon Soda was recognized in the 2025 KENKO Investment for Health (Large Enterprise Category) for the eighth year in a row under the recognition program jointly undertaken by the Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi.
 This program recognizes large enterprises that promote outstanding health and productivity management.
-Recognition is based on an assessment of the Company’s effectiveness in addressing health-related issues in local communities or their health promotion activities as promoted by the Nippon Kenko Kaigi.
+Recognition is based on their initiatives to address health-related issues in local communities and health promotion activities as promoted by the Nippon Kenko Kaigi.

 Recognizing the importance of health maintenance and improvement in business management, Nippon Soda, in cooperation with the Nisso Health Insurance Association and the labor union, promotes efforts geared toward supporting physical and mental health.
 We support employees and their families in their health management and proactively promote health and productivity management so that we can provide better value to the public through business activities conducted by healthy and lively employees.